Understand what feng shui is (and what feng shui is not)

 In itself, feng shui is composed of many schools.
 It started with the Landscape School (which studies the landforms and their influence on human health and well-being) and then branched out into many different schools — the Flying Star (Xuan Kong), the Eight Mansions (East/West), the Four Pillars (Ba Zhi), and other schools.
 Basically, various feng shui schools deal with either the time or the space dimensions (or both).
 The youngest feng shui school is the Western school based on the BTB (Black Sect Tibetan Tantric Buddhism) school of feng shui brought to the USA in mid-eighties.

-History aside (if you are curious, you can read my articles on how feng shui started) – what is feng shui in a nutshell and why should you care?
+History aside, what is feng shui in a nutshell and why should you care?
 Let’s stay with this question for a bit.
 Feng shui is, first and foremost, energy work.
 The most accurate definition of feng shui is of feng shui as acupuncture of the space.
 Feng shui opens up powerful energy channels in your home to help it get stronger, more harmonious and powerful.
 This, in turns, nourishes and strengthens your own energy.

 Ancient feng shui masters knew what quantum physics is telling us today — that everything around us is composed of endless energy fields connecting everything you see, feel and touch (as well as millions of things we do not see with our physical eyes).
 There is really no separation between you and everything that surrounds you, and this, of course, includes your home.